 Shoreline Pediatric Neuropsychological Services, LLC provides evaluations and consultations for children, adolescents and young adults, ages 3-21, who are confronting a broad range of cognitive, academic, emotional and/or behavioral issues.
 Specific services are individualized for each student.
 All services are provided by a licensed psychologist with board certification in clinical neuropsychology (pediatric sub-specialty) and school psychology.

 1 Bradley Road, Suite 404 & 405, Woodbridge, 203-298-9005

 111 Wakelee Avenue, 2nd Floor, Ansonia, 203-298-9005 www.ctpsychwellness.com

 Connecticut Psychiatric & Wellness Center, LLC is an outpatient mental health practice in New Haven County, founded by triple board-certified Child, Forensic Psychiatrist, David Aversa, MD MPH.

 Our practice is home to more than 20 mental health practitioners.
 While we are known for general therapy, we also offer medication management, Transcranial Magnetic Stimulation Therapy, Ketamine Infusion Therapy and QBTech (ADD test assessment).

 56 West Main Street, Plainville

-Innovative Autism Services LLC provides individualized services for your child’s behavioral, social, and emotional needs.
+Innovative Autism Services LLC provides individualized services for your child’s behavioral, social and emotional needs.
 We connect with your family to help you and your child build their foundation for independence.
-Services include applied behavior analysis (ABA), 1:1 teen mentoring, social skills, parent training, and recreational programs.
-Offering agency, home, and school-based programs.
+Services include applied behavior analysis (ABA), teen and adult mentoring, year-round social skills, parent training and summer therapy programs.
+Offering agency, home and school-based programs.
 Insurance accepted and financial assistance available.

 Meslin Pediatric and Family Dentistry